-You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, PHP or Python.
+You can access BigQuery by using a web UI or a command-line tool, or by making calls to the BigQuery REST API using a variety of client libraries such as Java, .NET or Python.
 There are also a variety of third-party tools that you can use to interact with BigQuery, such as visualizing the data or loading the data.

 Projects are top-level containers in Google Cloud Platform.
 They store information about billing and authorized users, and they contain BigQuery data.
 Each project has a friendly name and a unique ID.

 BigQuery bills on a per-project basis, so it’s usually easiest to create a single project for your company that’s maintained by your billing department.
 To enable billing, see Sign Up for BigQuery.
 For more information on how to grant access to your project, see Access Control.

-Tables contain your data in BigQuery, along with a corresponding table schema that describes field names, types, and other information.
-In addition to tables containing data stored in managed storage, BigQuery also supports views, virtual tables defined by a SQL query, and external tables, which are tables defined over data stored in, for example, Cloud Storage.
+Tables contain your data in BigQuery.
+Each table has a schema that describes field names, types, and other information.
+In addition to tables containing data stored in managed storage, BigQuery also supports both views, which are virtual tables defined by a SQL query, and external tables, which are tables defined over data stored in, for example, Cloud Storage.

 You share BigQuery data with others by setting ACLs on datasets, not on the tables within them.
 For more information, see Access Control.

 Jobs are actions you construct and BigQuery executes on your behalf to load data, export data, query data, or copy data.
 Since jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
 BigQuery saves a history of all jobs associated with a project, accessible via the Google Developers Console.

 Interacting with BigQuery

-There are three main ways to interact with BigQuery.
+There are three main ways you interact with BigQuery.

 Loading and exporting data

-Before you can query any data, you'll need to load it into BigQuery.
+In most cases, you load data into BigQuery Storage.
 If you want to get the data back out of BigQuery, you can export the data.
-Alternately, you can set up a table as a federated data source which allows you to use a query to transform your data as load it.
+You can also set up a table as a federated data source which allows you to use a query to transform your data as load it.